geographiclib/geographiclib/00README.txt

   * Rename Geographic::ECEF to Geographic::Geocentric, ECEFConvert to
     CartConvert.

-  * Use inline functions to define constant double in Constants.hpp.
+  * Use inline functions to define constant doubles in Constants.hpp.

 Changes between 2009-02 and 2009-01 versions: